 Practicing the New Equation: “Tel Aviv for Tehran”

 Senior Iranian officials hold Israel responsible for both attacks and, with one exception, have publicly committed to respond.
 Iranian Foreign Ministry spokesperson Nasser Kanaani condemned the attack in Beirut as a “clear violation of Lebanon’s sovereignty,” warning Iran would hold both Israel and the United States responsible for a wider regional war.
 In response to the attack in Tehran, Iranian President Pezeshkian vowed Iran would “defend its territorial integrity,” while Iranian Supreme Leader Ayatollah Khamenei said it is Iran’s “duty to seek revenge.”
-The Islamic Revolutionary Guard Corps (IRGC) issued a statement that “the killing of Haniyeh will be met with a harsh and painful response.”
+(Khamenei at an emergency meeting of the Supreme National Security Council mere hours after the attack ordered Iranian forces to strike Israel directly, according to subsequent reporting by the New York Times citing three unnamed Iranian officials.)
+The Islamic Revolutionary Guard Corps (IRGC) also issued a statement that the killing of Haniyeh would “be met with a harsh and painful response.”
 The one exception is a statement by First Vice President Mohammad Reza Aref saying that Iran has no intention of escalating the conflict, according to Iran state media.

 A strike inside Iranian territory is inherently escalatory, and the last time Iran sought revenge against Israel was in mid-April, following an Israeli strike on the Iranian consulate in Syria on April 1 that killed seven IRGC commanders, including two generals.
 In response, Iran launched a barrage of over 300 drones and missiles at Israel, almost all of which were intercepted with assistance from U.S. and Arab forces.
 Its first-ever open attack on Israeli territory, Iranian leaders declared a “new equation” applied in the decades-long shadow war with Israel, marking a strategic shift toward more direct confrontation.